All Episodes

 It was like a visceral reaction.

-And anything short of that is you better you better watch out.
+And anything short of that is you better watch out.

-He wanted the truth, he didn't want anything uh varnished in any way.
+He didn't want anything varnished in any way.

 And, you know, it sort of put the fear of God in you.

-Well, that would be the same with a FISA court.
+Well, that would be the same with the FISA court.

-All right, as we continue, John Solomon is with us, a new investigative report out in the hill about Christopher Steele and the stunning pre-FISA confession that the informant needed Trump dirt before the election.
+A new investigative report out in the Hill about Christopher Steele and the stunning pre-FISA confession that the informant needed Trump Dirt before the election.

-Greg Jarrett uh is an attorney, and of course, the author of the best-selling book, The Russia Hoax.
+Greg Jarrett is an attorney and, of course, the author of the best-selling book, The Russia Hoax.

 That's right.

-James Comey, uh, the FBI director in October of 2016, along with Deputy Attorney General Sally Yates, uh, were the two who signed off on that first October 2016 FISA warrant.
+James Comey, the FBI director in October of 2016, along with Deputy Attorney General Sally Yates, were the two who signed off on that 1st October 2016 FISA warrant.

 Why have we not heard from the FISA judges at this point?

-I know that Lindsey Graham said he's gonna go to John Roberts, who appoints FISA judges.
+I know that Lindsey Graham said he's going to go to John Roberts, who appoints FISA judges.

 Yeah.